JoaPul/Hono-BunDemo/README.md

 // TODOs

-TODO add mongodb connection
-TODO create or separete the _MODULES_ for user not knowing if this is different that the schemas that are in the auth.routh file.
-TODO create and separete the CRUD methods for USER, register and Login, is this need to be added in a new folder called _CONTROLLERS_?
+TODO make the POST method in userRoutes returns if the email is already used in other user, an error that prevent the post